meilisearch/documentation/learn/getting_started/customizing_relevancy.md

 <CodeSamples id= "getting_started_pagination" />

-Now, you won't be able to access search results beyond 500.
+Now, users won't be able to access search results beyond 500.

 You can read more about pagination in our [dedicated guide](/learn/advanced/pagination.md).